Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- In his single career matchup against the Lions, Penny notched zero rushing yards, 68.5 fewer yards than his over/under in Sunday's game.
+- Against the Lions, Penny's zero rushing yards in his one career matchup are 68.5 fewer than his over/under in Sunday's game.

-- Penny did not have a touchdown run in that contest against the Lions.
+- Penny did not have a touchdown run in that outing against the Lions.

-- The Lions allow 127.3 yards per game on the ground, the NFL's 27th-ranked rush defense.
+- Allowing 127.3 rushing yards per game, the Lions have the 27th-ranked run defense in the league.

-- The Lions have given up 16 rushing touchdowns, 23rd in the NFL.
+- Penny and the Seahawks will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (16).

 Recent Performances

-- In last week's matchup with the Bears, Penny ran for 135 yards on 17 carries (averaging 7.9 yards per carry) while scoring one touchdown on the ground.
+- Penny put together a 135-yard rushing performance in last week's matchup with the Bears, carrying the ball 17 times (averaging 7.9 yards per attempt) while scoring one touchdown.

-- In his last three games, Penny has rushed for 311 yards (103.7 per game) on 44 carries with three touchdowns.
+- Penny has rushed for 311 yards on 44 carries (103.7 yards per game) with three touchdowns on the ground during his last three games.

 Penny's Seattle Teammates